Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 ### Private plugin list in sale:

 **:zap::zap:Note: I don't have the full private plugin list here.
-If you want to know the full list (_+12 extra private plugins not listen here_), then contact with me.:zap::zap:**
+If you want to know the full list (_+12 extra private plugins not listed here_), then contact with me.:zap::zap:**

 * **DM weapons by time**: A gamemode based on DM FFA that change weapons type (pistols, snipers, rifles, SMG, shotguns, etc) every X time.
 Also included only HS every Y time.
 Ideal for practice with different weapons type.
 Test server IP 54.36.4.98:27016
 * **Valve items menu**: A menu with all the valve items availables in your server (ws, knife, sprays, ranks, music, gloves).
 Check video here: https://www.youtube.com/watch?v=I407YAmXRRI